-Waist, tailbone, classic, classic+/vast plains of the upper thigh, thumb length, mid-thigh/fingertip, knee, calf (guess for solidly at knee- Summer 2016)
+Waist, tailbone, classic,classic+/vast plains of the upper thigh: thumb length, mid-thigh/fingertip, waiting on knee, knee, calf (guess for solidly at knee- Summer 2017)

 My shedding is pretty confined since i comb in bed in the morning and then its put up and not touched again till i shower.
 I do find a few wads in the laundry that get caught up in my flece pj's and my microfiber sheets.
 I keep a dedicated mini trash can by the bed so the chances of missing it are reduced before that id find hairballs all over since theyd catch on socks and pant legs.